-If you like this content consider tipping in ETH, LINK or an ERC20 stablecoin at this address:
+If you like this content consider tipping jmcook.eth

 Until now, there has been an inherent contradiction in developing decentralized apps on blockchains for environmental good, because there is a huge environmental cost associate with securing the network.
 A blockchain is a ledger of transactions that exists on many nodes distributed across space, all of which must maintain consensus about that ledger’s contents.
 Adding blocks of new transactions to that ledger is rewarded with a valuable digital token (e.g. a Bitcoin).
 Expending energy on arbitrary computational puzzles is used as a proxy for authenticity.
 This is “proof of work” (PoW) because providing the solution to the arbitrary puzzle is definitive proof that energy has been expended.
 As the value of the reward tokens has increased, so has the incentive to invest in increasingly powerful and specialized hardware to solve the problems, incurring substantial energy expenditure and carbon emissions.

-The dominant decentralized platform that supports applications, rather than only financial transactions in the network’s native token, is Ethereum.
+The dominant decentralized platform that supports applications, rather than only financial transactions, is Ethereum.
 Ethereum currently uses a PoW protocol to choose who submits blocks of transactions.
 However, since its inception, Ethereum has targeted a wholesale replacement of the PoW protocol with an alternative where adding blocks to the blockchain is randomly assigned to validators that have staked assets.
 Validators are incentivized to behave in an expected manner by earning a passive return on their staked assets, and the potential for those staked assets to be “slashed”.
 This is “proof of stake” (PoS).
 Ultimately, both PoW and PoS are just mechanisms to show that the agent submitting blocks of transactions has skin in the game and therefore authenticity.
-The big difference is that under PoS, authenticity does not require arbitrary energy consumption.
+The big difference is that under PoS, authenticity does not use energy consumption to secure the network.

-Ethereum has been running a PoS side-chain, known as the “Beacon Chain” since December 2020, and plans to undergo “the merge” by the end of this year.
+Ethereum has been running a PoS side-chain, known as the “Beacon Chain” since December 2020, and plans to undergo “the merge” early next year.
 Since PoS circumvents the need for arbitrary computation, the merge will reduce Ethereum’s energy consumption by over 99.5%.
 At this point, it stops being contradictory or self-defeating to develop decentralized applications (dapps) on Ethereum for climate and conservation.

 In 2021 it can certainly be argued that data scarcity is a lesser challenge to climate and conservation than transparency, trust, accountability and information/power asymmetry.
 Those are precisely the issues that can potentially be addressed using dapps built around smart contracts.
 Without the weight of emissions pressing down hard on the cost-benefit see-saw, there is great potential for decentralized technology to have positive environmental outcomes.
 The majority of the dapps that exist today are part of the decentralized finance (“DeFi”) ecosystem, in which over $100B are managed entirely by smart contracts.
 While DeFi has its own set of drawbacks, it is gradually disrupting centralized finance by cutting human bias and perverse incentives out of the loop, transparently defining contractual agreements in unambiguous computer code (for those who can understand it) and leapfrogging costly middlemen.